taxjar/taxjar-api-docs/source/includes/_errors.md

 ## 422 Unprocessable Entity

 If you attempt to create an order or refund transaction that already exists in TaxJar, you'll receive a 422 error.
 As a fallback, make a PUT request instead and [update the existing transaction](#put-update-an-order-transaction).

+Note that when creating a refund transaction, the `transaction_id` must be a unique identifier for the refund and different from the original order `transaction_id`.
+The `transaction_reference_id` is used to reference the original order transaction.